Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Abstract

 \section{Abstract}

-The Reynolds transport theorem provides a generalized conservation law for a conserved quantity carried by fluid flow through a continuous connected control volume.
-It is also intimately linked to the Liouville equation for the conservation of a local probability density function (pdf), and to the Perron-Frobenius and Koopman evolution operators.
+The Reynolds transport theorem provides a generalized conservation law for the transport of a conserved quantity by fluid flow through a continuous connected control volume.
+It is close connected to the Liouville equation for the conservation of a local probability density function, which in turn leads to the Perron-Frobenius and Koopman evolution operators.
 All of these tools can be interpreted as continuous temporal maps between fluid elements or domains, connected by the integral curves (pathlines) described by a velocity vector field.
-In this work, new generalized formulations of these theorems and operators are presented in different spaces.
-These include (a) spatial maps between different positions in a time-independent flow, connected by a velocity gradient tensor field, and (b) parametric maps -- expressed using an extended exterior calculus -- between different positions in a manifold, connected by a vector or tensor field.
-The analyses reveal the existence of multivariate continuous (Lie) symmetries induced by a vector or tensor field associated with a conserved quantity, which will be manifested in all subsidiary conservation laws.
-The findings are applied to a number of fluid mechanical and dynamical systems, including spatial (time-independent) and spatiotemporal fluid flows, flow systems with pairwise or $n$-wise spatial correlations, phase space systems, Lagrangian flows, spectral flows, and systems with coupled chemical and flow processes.
+We here review these theorems and operators, to present a unified framework for their extension to maps in different spaces.
+These include (a) spatial maps between different positions in a time-independent flow, connected by a velocity gradient tensor field, and (b) parametric maps between different positions in a manifold, connected by a generalized tensor field.
+The general formulation invokes a multivariate extension of exterior calculus, and the concept of a probability differential form.
+The analyses reveal the existence of multivariate continuous (Lie) symmetries induced by a vector or tensor field associated with a conserved quantity, which are manifested as integral conservation laws in different spaces.
+The findings are used to derive generalized conservation laws, Liouville equations and operators for a number of fluid mechanical and dynamical systems, including spatial (time-independent) and spatiotemporal fluid flows, flow systems with pairwise or $n$-wise spatial correlations, phase space systems, Lagrangian flows, spectral flows, and systems with coupled chemical reaction and flow processes.

-\keywords{ Reynolds transport theorem, Liouville equation, Lie symmetry, Perron-Frobenius operator, Koopman operator, multivariate exterior calculus}
+\keywords{ Reynolds transport theorem, Liouville equation, Lie symmetry, Perron-Frobenius operator, Koopman operator, multivariate exterior calculus }